tweedegolf/pinterest-slider/react-state.md

 5. all images from selected board
 6. the index of the current image in the slide show

 Number 1 is the overall application state that determines which component to render, and together with number 2 and 3 it is dependent on user interaction.
-Number 4 and 5 represent the data fetched from the server (i.e. the data state) and number 6 gets updated automatically by `setInterval`.
+Number 4 and 5 represent the data fetched from the server (i.e. the data state) and number 6 gets updated automatically by code, more specific by `setInterval`.

 ###Comparing the 3 versions